core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 <!-- pending see thread "ERT and OSCORE" -->
 Authors of other documents (e.g. applications of {{RFC8613}}) are invited to mandate this behavior for clients that execute block-wise interactions over secured transports.
 In this way, the server can rely on a conforming client to set the Request-Tag option when required, and thereby conclude on the integrity of the assembled body.

 Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TLS {{RFC8323}}).
-This is because with each message, any earlier message can not be replayed any more, so the client never needs to set the Request-Tag option unless it wants to perform concurrent operations.
+This is because with each message, any earlier message cannot be replayed any more, so the client never needs to set the Request-Tag option unless it wants to perform concurrent operations.

 Body integrity only makes sense in applications that have stateful block-wise transfers.
 On applications where all the state is in the application